mixxxdj/mixxx/source/glossary.rst

      contributes to the :term:`master output`.

    master output
      The master output is the main audio output.
-It's what your audience hears.
+It is what your audience hears.

    headphone output
      The headphone output is what you hear in your headphones.
-You can play tracks to

    PFL
      ``PFL`` or "pre-fader listen" is a fancy word for whether or not you are "pre-listening" to a deck in your headphones.
+See also:
-See also: :term:`headphone button`.
+     :term:`headphone button`.

    waveform summary
      The waveform summary shows the waveform envelope of the track near the current playback postition.

    waveform overview
      The waveform overview shows the waveform envelope of the entire track, and is useful because they allow DJs to see breakdowns far in advance.

    key lock
      With key lock enabled, the tempo of the track will change but the pitch